-The Global Positioning System (GPS) Simulator Facility, shown in Figure 10, is located in Building E-109 and is comprised of a 4-output Spirent GPS simulator capable of reproducing the RF signal that would be received by a GPS receiver as it travels any trajectory at any time, with parameters such as signal strength, multipathing, antenna patterns controllable for testing of navigation and attitude receivers, a single output Spirent GSS GPS receiver programmable and transportable for use in the field, and a Navigation Laboratories Tapestry GPS/Inertial Measurement Unit (IMU) simulator.
+The Global Positioning System (GPS) Simulator Facility, shown in Figure 10, is located in Building E-109 and is comprised of a 4-output Spirent GPS simulator capable of reproducing L1 and L5 RF signals.
+These signals would be received by a GPS receiver as it travels any trajectory at any time, with parameters such as signal strength, multipathing, antenna patterns controllable for testing of navigation and attitude receivers, a single output Spirent GSS GPS receiver programmable and transportable for use in the field, and a Navigation Laboratories Tapestry GPS/Inertial Measurement Unit (IMU) simulator.